TheAlbatross279/thealbatross279.github.io/_posts/2016-01-31-netflix-sabbatical.markdown

 But if I was unhappy, why was I doing this to myself?
 I realized that watching Netflix was infinitely easier than writing or reading, and so it was always the preferred choice after a long day at work.
 I had no ability to moderate my watching either, but the prospect of letting go of other things to support my Netflix habit was so disappointing, I decided to do something I never thought I would do: cancel my Netflix subscription.
 At least for a while until I learned some self-control.

 I'm about 3 months into my Netflix sabbatical, and there have been many many times I miss the seemingly unlimited streaming content of Netflix and HBO Now.
 But there have also been many improvements: I've already read 3 books and am partway through another 3, which is a huge improvement.
 I've restarted this blog and made several posts, plus written most of a short story since then.
-I've cleaned and declut tered most of my apartment, made more time for Watson and Chris.
+I've cleaned and decluttered most of my apartment, made more time for Watson and Chris.

 <figure>
 	<a href="{{ site.url }}/images/2016-01-31-netflix-sabbatical/family.jpg"><img src="{{ site.url }}/images/2016-01-31-netflix-sabbatical/family.jpg"></a>